Fady-Esam/e-commerce-app/README.md

 # 🛒 Flutter E-Commerce App

 A powerful e-commerce application built with Flutter, offering a smooth and intuitive shopping experience.
 Optimized for performance, user-centric navigation, and seamless backend integration.
+Built with MVVM architecture for scalability and maintainability and BLoC pattern for predictable and scalable UI logic.

 ---
 ## ✨ Features